nc108x/2023-scoreboard/README.md

 - Left click on a pole to add a red ring and right click to add a blue ring.
 - Other controls are pretty self-explanatory.

+ - __Exporting data__
+    - After copying the generated string to the Excel spreadsheet, make use of the "Text to columns" feature to split the data into their corresponding cells.
+Make sure to use the "semicolon" delimiter option and NOT the "space" delimiter.

 ### Known Issues

 - Currently does not support both sides achieving endgame.
 I kind of want to support this (in case a team wants to continue on their own after the other side has already achieved endgame for training purposes), but also cannot be bothered to completely redo how score calculation/endgame detection is done.
 Might(?) try in the future but no promises.